cmur2/openvpn-status-web/README.md

 It lacks:

-* caching (parses file on each request, page does auto-refresh every minute as OpenVPN updates the status file these often)
+* tracking multiple status at the same time
 * newer status file versions than v1
+* caching (parses file on each request, page does auto-refresh every minute as OpenVPN updates the status file these often by default)
 * management interface support
-* tracking multiple status at the same time
 * *possibly more...*

 ## Usage